mr0a/Flutter_Expense_tracker/README.md

     - Memory and performance optimized.
     - Can be used for list with many or unknow items.

+### showModalBottomSheet
+- This widget is used to show a modal from bottom.
+- It needs context metadata and builder argument to which returns the widget to show in the modal.

 ### Output
 ![Output image](output.png)